Best LIVE Ammo Deals Online >>>

 Available Coupons

-If you’re looking for something that’s sturdy and dependable, Troy Micro HK-Style MBUIS are strong enough to take a lickin’ and keep on tickin’.
+If you’re looking for something that’s sturdy and dependable, Troy Micro HK-Style BUIS are strong enough to take a lickin’ and keep on tickin’.

 These low-profile iron sights are under 1.5 inches in length and only weigh a couple of ounces.
-You’ll forget they are even there.
+You’ll forget they’re even there.

 We specifically like the HK-style variant of these sights, which uses a round front aperture that is similar to the front sight you would see on an MP5 or G3.
 This aperture style feels like it crowds the sight picture less.

-The best feature of the Micro BUIS is its rugged design.
-This makes it an excellent alternative for anyone who’s not so keen on the polymer sights and wants something actually made out of metal – as the name iron sight implies.
+This setup is an excellent alternative for anyone who’s not so keen on polymer sights and wants something actually made out of metal – as the name iron sight implies.
+It’s not too expensive, either.

 Available Coupons

-There is no question that the Gen 1-3 Magpul MBUS sights have been considered the industry standard for some time now.
+There is no question that the Magpul MBUS family has been considered the industry standard for some time now, but the Magpul MBUS Pro is awfully nice if you have a few more bucks to spend.

-Yes, steel, not aluminum.
-The MBUS Pro sights are built to withstand the harshest conditions while still being easy to use.
+Some people just aren’t comfortable with the thought of polymer sights.
+Yep, these are steel — not polymer or aluminum.
+The MBUS Pro sights are built to withstand the harshest conditions while remaining easy to use.

 Both the front and rear sight have low-profile knobs that allow for toolless adjustment for elevation and windage, respectively.